lxgr-linux/pokete/wiki.md

 #### Diamondos
-A precious diamond, that can only be found in the darkest caves.
+A precious diamond that can only be found in the darkest caves.

 ```